gbgplc/loqate-verify-helmcharts/README.md

 #### Install Data

-If you changed the default directories for the data download and installation, then you will need to add the appopriate paths to some helm commands.
+If you changed the default directories for the data download and installation, you will need to add the appopriate paths to some Helm commands.
 The lines to add are as follows:

 ``` bash
 --set storage.mountPath=<LOQATE MOUNT PATH>